What is a Customer Data Platform (CDP) and how does it enhance your marketing strategy?

 The CDP is not the Data Warehouse.

-It's much simpler and more specific, focused on knowing customers and being able to generate segments quickly, in a simple way, by business and marketing people.
+It is much simpler and more specific, focused on knowing the customers and being able to generate segments quickly and easily by business and marketing people.

-While there is data that can be in both, CRM tracks business opportunities from conception to term (hopefully successful!).
-For the Sales team, the focus is on managing the Business Opportunity.
+Although there are data that may be in both, the CRM tracks business opportunities from conception to completion (hopefully successful!).
+For the Sales team, the focus is managing the Business Opportunity.

-CDP is not a series of integrations that only the IT area knows about.
+The CDP is not a series of integrations only known by the IT area.

-The CDP is able to support every time you need to create a segment for a campaign.
-While common, this form is far from optimal and can be dangerous.
-The (little) knowledge of customers is NOT where it should be: in Marketing and in Business.
+The CDP is capable of supporting every time you need to create a segment for a campaign.
+Although common, this approach is far from optimal and can be dangerous.
+The (little) knowledge of customers is NOT where it should be: in Marketing and Business.

 What is Customer Data?

-Customer Data is any and all information that customers leave behind when they use the internet and interact with companies both online and in person.
+Customer Data is all and any information that customers leave when using the internet and interacting with companies both online and in person.

-Visits to websites, clicks on emails, readings and comments on a blog, tweets and comments on social networks.
+Website visits, clicks on emails, readings and comments on a blog, tweets and comments on social media.
 There are 4 main categories of Customer Data:

-Name, age, gender, ID, tax number, address, commune, country, telephone contact, email, social media accounts, professional title and company, current account and other unique customer data.
+Name, age, gender, ID, tax number, address, municipality, country, phone contact, email, social media accounts, professional title and company, checking account, and other unique customer data.

 #2.
 Details - Additional personal information that allows us to better characterize customers.

-Professional history, industry, job level, lifestyle, type of household, car you drive, socioeconomic group, family information, hobbies and others.
+Professional history, industry, job level, lifestyle, type of home, car driven, socioeconomic group, family information, hobbies, and others.

 #3.
 Behavior - Relationship data with this customer.

 Completed transactions, purchases, monetary value, returns, dates, abandoned carts.
-Clicks on emails, online visits, completed forms, frequency, frequency, technical service visits, product changes, usage problems, calls to a contact center and many others that you can take from internal systems.
+Clicks on emails, online visits, filled forms, recency, frequency, visits to technical service, product changes, usage problems, calls to contact center, and many others you can take from internal systems.

 Some companies take data from parking and WiFi systems to enrich customer behavior information.

-Motivations observed in surveys and evaluations, how the customer arrived at your company, how happy they are with the product or service, general feeling towards the company.
+Motivations observed in surveys and evaluations, how the customer came to your company, how satisfied they are with the product or service, general sentiment towards the company.

-The Data varies according to the type of business of the company.
-In general, all the data that allows you to know the customer better should be in the CDP.
+Data varies according to the type of business of the company.
+In general terms, all data that allows you to better know the customer should be in the CDP.

 How to build a CDP?

-CDP can be as simple as creating a repository in a cloud environment (AWS S3, Google Cloud Storage or Azure Blob Storage) where we define the CDP data model.
+The CDP can be as simple as creating a repository in a cloud environment (AWS S3, Google Cloud Storage, or Azure Blob Storage) where we define the CDP data model.

 There are also more complex enterprise solutions.

-The data model is specific to each type of business, the main variants being Customer Experience CDPs, Lifetime Value and Journey Mapping.
+The data model is particular to each type of business; the main variants are Customer Experience CDPs, Lifetime Value, and Journey Mapping.

-Once the CDP and the defined model are created, the data is injected.
+Once the CDP is created and the model defined, the data is injected.

-The central idea is to ingest data from different systems: ERP, Transactional, CRM, Google Analytics, Databases, External Services, and any other source structured or not.
-In this intake process, we have 3 steps fundamentals:
+The central idea is to ingest data from different systems: ERP, Transactional, CRM, Google Analytics, Databases, External Services, and any other structured or unstructured source.
+In this ingestion process, we have 3 fundamental steps:

 #1 - Data Cleaning

-Eliminate duplicates, discard faulty, unreadable data and ensure the quality of the data entering the CDP
+Remove duplicates, discard defective, unreadable data, and ensure the quality of the data entering the CDP

-If in any way you can enrich a data with more information that allows us to know the customer better and generate a better segment for a campaign, do it!
+If in any way you can enrich a data point with more information that allows better understanding of the customer and generating a better segment for a campaign, do it!
 Starting with low cost/complexity opportunities.
-For example, from the license plate of a vehicle, obtain information about the owner, and from the identification number, obtain the commune/neighborhood in which the customer lives.
+For example, from a vehicle’s license plate obtain owner information, from the identification number obtain the municipality/neighborhood where the customer lives.
 And many other ways to improve the data, simple or complex.

 #3 - Process Orchestration

-We must ensure that the defined data update frequency is respected and operated in a consistent and automated manner, in addition to monitoring and alerting with recovery rules in case of failures.
+We must ensure that the defined data update frequency is respected and operated consistently and automatically, as well as monitoring and alerts with recovery rules in case of failures.

-Although it is not an integral part of the CDP, business and marketing users interact with the CDP through data management tools, such as Microsoft Excel, Power-BI, Tableau, Qlik, AWS QuickSight, Google Data Studio or others that they already use today.
+Although it is not an integral part of the CDP, business and marketing users interact with the CDP through data management tools such as Microsoft Excel, Power-BI, Tableau, Qlik, AWS QuickSight, Google Data Studio or others they already currently use.

-If the CDP has been well defined and is receiving data from different sources continuously, then the objective is met: to generate a customer segment for a specific marketing campaign.
+If the CDP has been well defined and is continuously receiving data from different sources, then the objective is met: generating a customer segment for a specific marketing campaign.

-It is very important to respect the legislation on the protection of data and personal information of individuals.
-Please inform yourself of current legislation in your country and corporate data security regulations to ensure good use of your customer data.
+It is very important to respect the legislation on data protection and personal information of individuals.
+Please inform yourself about the current legislation in your country and corporate data security standards to ensure proper use of your customers’ data.

 Benefits of having a CDP

-Having the CDP opens up new possibilities, but above all it gives us the ability to learn about and from our clients: what they want (and what they don't!) , how they like to interact with the company, what they respond to, what inspires them and leads them to prefer your company.
+Having a CDP opens new possibilities, but above all, it gives us the ability to learn about and from our customers: what they want (and what they don’t!), how they like to interact with the company, what they respond to, what inspires them and leads them to prefer your company.

 #1.
 Segmentation

-Generate appropriate, hyper-personalized offers, with a greater probability of purchase or conversion.
-Even better if this analysis activity, both business and marketing, doesn't require IT to be involved in generating the data.
+Generate appropriate, hyper-personalized offers with a higher probability of purchase or conversion.
+Even better if this analysis activity, so much part of business and marketing, does not require IT involvement in data generation.

-By tracking customer interactions with the business (purchases, returns, clicks on emails), we gain knowledge of their behavior, which will allow you to improve the way you serve that customer.
-If several customers behave in a similar way, then you have a new segment.
+By tracking customer interactions with the business (purchases, returns, clicks on emails) we acquire knowledge of their behavior, which will allow you to improve how you serve that customer.
+If several customers behave similarly, then you have a new segment.

 #3.
-Adjust bids based on what performs best
+Adjust offers based on what performs best

-With greater knowledge of customers, you have data to develop a better offer, either for products and services or via a communication channel preferred by the customer.
-If a customer buys the same product every month, you can offer that same product in a better condition, or propose to try another one with a higher value but without risk, or a discount if they buy a larger quantity.
+With greater knowledge of customers, you have data to craft a better offer, whether products and services or via a communication channel preferred by the customer.
+If a customer buys the same product every month, you can offer that same product under better conditions, or propose trying another of higher value but without risk, or a discount if buying in larger quantity.

 The possibilities are endless.

 With customer data, we can quickly identify problems: why are so many shopping carts abandoned in a specific customer group?
-Will the process be very complex?
-What are the characteristics of this group that is having difficulties?
+Is the process too complex?
+What characteristics does that group have that is having difficulties?

-A survey can be sent to that segment to let us know what problems they are having.
-Once we have the corresponding results, we can grow a solution.
-For example, a simpler checkout with fewer clicks, Test this new check-out with that specific segment that was having problems.
-If it works out well, you use that checkout going forward for the other segments.
+You can send a survey to that segment to learn what problems they are having.
+Once we have the corresponding results, we can develop a solution.
+For example, a simpler, fewer-click checkout, test this new checkout with that specific segment that had problems.
+If it works well, you use that checkout from then on for other segments.

-It is key to iterate this process as many times as necessary to create and improve products and services, and also to simplify the lives of customers.
+It is key to iterate this process as many times as necessary to create and improve products and services, and also to simplify customers’ lives.

 Where to start?

-For an organization that is just starting out, creating the CDP must be a quick and focused effort, born in marketing and business areas, with the participation of IT.
+For an organization just starting, creating the CDP should be a quick and focused effort, originating in marketing and business areas, with IT participation.

 You can start with something basic but functional.
-To improve and add more data sources, enrichment processes and more segmentation attributes.
+Keep improving and adding more data sources, enrichment processes, and more segmentation attributes.
 Step by step.

-It is essential to have greater knowledge of your customers, in such a competitive market in all industries, you must avoid making segmentation errors and know your customer as best as possible, if you don't, someone will do it for you.
+It is essential to have greater knowledge of your customers; in such a competitive market across all industries, you must avoid segmentation errors and know your customer as well as possible; if you don’t, someone else will do it for you.

-At Kranio, we help our customers create and improve their CDP.
+At Kranio we help our clients create and improve their CDP.

-From establishing with initial data, orchestrating cleaning and enrichment processes until maturity is achieved in the use of CDP by Marketing and Business to see more advanced topics, such as more complex data sources, integrations and predictive analysis with machine learning.
+From establishing initial data, orchestrating cleaning and enrichment processes until maturity is achieved in the use of the CDP by Marketing and Business to address more advanced topics, such as more complex data sources, integrations, and predictive analysis with machine learning.

 Ready to transform your data into strategic decisions?

-At Kranio, we help you implement Customer Data Platform solutions adapted to the needs of your business, allowing you to unify and make the most of your customer information.
+At Kranio, we help you implement Customer Data Platform solutions tailored to your business needs, allowing you to unify and make the most of your customer information.
 Contact us and discover how we can boost your strategy.